-With almost 1.4 mio generated hotel overnights in 2023, France is Switzerland’s 6th largest source market.
+With over 1.5 mio generated hotel overnights in 2025, France is Switzerland’s 5th largest source market.
 Hereafter you find the most important market information.

 Directory